Pilatuz/otelzap/README.md

     LOG := otelzap.SpanLogger(span, logger)

     LOG.Debug("do my action", zap.Int("foo", foo))
-}
+    // will write to stdout as normal zap logger does
+    // and also will add "do my action" event to the span }
 ```

-The code above will also add OpenTelemetry event with "foo" attribute attached.

 [doc-img]: https://godoc.org/github.com/Pilatuz/otelzap?status.svg